-Having your boyfriend or girlfriend at home and available for Netflix and Chill whenever you like, is a massive bonus of living together!
-When you’re not feeling the Monday night 241 shots with the guys, it’s ok cos you’ve someone to chill at home with.
+Having your boyfriend or girlfriend at home and available for Netflix and chill whenever you like is a massive bonus of living together!
+When you’re not feeling the Monday night 2-4-1 shots with the guys, it’s ok because you’ve got someone to chill at home with.

-Having your own place means you can enjoy evenings in every night, date nights or just lounging in your comfies together.
-You’ll be much fresher for your morning lectures plus, you’ll have much more money left in the pot than if you were going out every night!
+Having your own place means you can enjoy evenings in every night, date nights whenever you want, or even just lounging in your comfies together.
+You’ll be much fresher for your morning lectures, plus you’ll have much more money left in the pot than if you were going out every night!

-Maybe you’ve chosen to live with your partner in a shared house.
-A double room in a shared house may come with its own problems when it comes to bills – a lot of homes are billed on the basis that there is just one person in each room, make sure you double check with your landlord and utility provider that you are paying the correct share – you’re only going to piss off your housemates if not.
+A double room in a shared house may come with its own problems when it comes to bills.
+A lot of homes are billed on the basis that there's just one person in each room, so make sure you double check with your landlord and utility provider that you are paying the correct share.
+You’re only going to piss off your housemates if not.

-Enjoying a night out together is a great part of any relationship, living together means you can choose to go out together whenever you feel like it.
-A 241 at the cinema together or head out with a group of all of your friends – knowing you’ve always got someone to come home and share a kebab with.
-(We’re just joking – who actually wants to share their kebab?!!)
+Enjoying a night out together is a great part of any relationship.
+Living together means you can choose to go out together whenever you feel like it, enjoy a 2-4-1 at the cinema together, or head out with a group of all of your friends - all knowing you’ve always got someone to come home and share a kebab with.
+(We’re just joking – who actually wants to share their kebab?!)

-Your friends are off out to the cinema, shopping or for a cheeky Nando’s – and you’ve turned them down so many times in favour of date night, they’re beginning to stop asking.
+Your friends are off out to the cinema, going on a shopping spree, or for a cheeky Nando’s, and you’ve turned them down so many times in favour of date night, they’re beginning to stop asking.

-It’s important to have balance if you choose to live with a partner and both set time aside to spend with your friends separately – you don’t want to end up with FOMO and resenting each other!
+It’s important to have a balance if you choose to live with a partner, and you should both set time aside to spend with your friends separately.
+You don’t want to end up with FOMO and resenting each other.

-Being loved up at uni means you’re not going to have to go through the 'fun' that comes with dating nowadays and we can’t lie – we love a good dating horror story…. the one where he turned up with his mum or the girl that had her dress on inside out?
+Being loved up at uni means you’re not going to have to go through the 'fun' that comes with dating nowadays.
+We can’t lie, we love a good dating horror story…. the one where he turned up with his mum, or the girl that had her dress on inside out?
 Classics!
 And you may begin to wish you were able to join in with your single friends’ funny stories, just for the bants!

 We know it may be something you don’t want to consider, but break ups happen and they suck, so be prepared…

-It’s tough enough listening to ‘your song’ and seeing them living their best life on Insta without the added hassle of now having a joint tenancy and bills to sort out between you.
+It’s tough enough listening to ‘your song’, and seeing your ex living their best life on Insta, without the added hassle of now having a joint tenancy and bills to sort out between you.

-When you consider moving in as a couple, make sure to ask your landlord what would happen if one of you moved out – who would be responsible for the rent and bills etc. The usual process would be that the person moving out would be responsible for the rent and bills at the property unless they could find a replacement – but bear in mind if you have a one-bedroom flat or house, this is not likely to work and the person left at the house may have to take on the full rent and bills themselves.
+When you consider moving in as a couple, make sure to ask your landlord what would happen if one of you moved out.
+Who would be responsible for the rent and bills?
+The usual process would be that the person moving out is responsible for the rent and bills at the property, unless they could find a replacement.
+Bear in mind, if you have a one-bedroom flat or house, this is not likely to work - the person left at the house may have to take on the full cost of the rent and bills themselves.